 |(Active) An area-of-effect spell that tethers all champions in range, dealing massive damage, slowing them, and possibly stunning them.
 The long CC, and high base damage from this spell, coupled with other elements from Morgana's kit make Morgana one of the best supports to commit to an all-in fight at level 6.
 Additionally, this spell reveals invisible units, making it very easy to mess up someone's stealth.
 I'll discuss how to position to get the best ultis off in a later section.|

 Morgana's early game skill leveling order can be confusing.
 Once you've played some games with her, you'll get a feel for what's right and what isn't.
-You can put a point into Tormented Soil at level 1, 2, or 3.
+You can put a point into Tormented Shadow at level 1, 2, or 3.
 In every lane you play, there will be one right answer, and two very wrong answers.
 This point can determine which team has lane dominance for the first five minutes of the game and can also determine whether you will win or lose an all-in at level 6/7.

 An itemization path that consists of a Spellthief's Edge, three Health Potions, and one Mana Potion has been quite conducive to my success in my early laning phase.
 The healing potions give you enough sustain to survive and commit to skirmishes and all-ins that would normally be impossible when starting with two Health Potions, and a Stealth Ward.
 The Spellthief's Edge gives a little extra punch to your auto-attacks and spells, making trades a little more advantageous for you.